-However, if you’re engaging in any of these on a regular or DAILY basis, that’s an anxiety habit that’s adding undue stress to your life.
-These anxiety habits CAN be unlearned and replaced with something better.
+However, if you’re engaging in any of these on a regular or DAILY basis, these are anxiety habits adding undue stress to your life.
+The good news is, habituated patterns can be unlearned and replaced with something better.

 Let’s shed light on some options that you might not have thought about.
 What are the “secrets” to overcoming anxiety habits?